 - Possibly the worlds youngest ‘hobby & family traveller’ to visit every country (please let me know if you know of someone younger..)

-Along the way I have been lucky enough to get travel articles from 50 different countries published – mainly for the major Danish newspapers Berlingske, BT, Jyllands-Posten, BT Metro and Jysk Fynske Medier.
-You can read all my articles (in danish): here.
+Along the way I have been lucky enough to get travel articles from 100 different UN-countries published – mainly for the major Danish newspapers Berlingske, BT, Jyllands-Posten, BT Metro and Jysk Fynske Medier.
+You can read all my articles (in danish): here .
 The last few years I have been very nervous that one of the countries who do not issue visas for journalists would find out about my freelance travel writing and therefore deny me the visa.
 Fortunately, that did not happen and I am now finally again able to publicly post and publish whatever I want – also the controversial stuff.

 All my travels have been self-financed.
 Every flight and every night of accommodation I have paid for myself.
 While I have the deepest respect for many other travellers/bloggers/influencers who get sponsored I like to pay for myself.
 I cannot see why a person from a rich country should get free accommodation in a country where local (often poor) employees work hard to support themselves.
 Also, I have always wanted to show others how it is possible for a normal man with a normal job, a family and a house to visit every country in the world.